-Have you heard of Quip?
+Have you heard of a Quip toothbrush?
 Fellow reviewer Marne has been using their electric toothbrushes for a while now and seems to really like it.
-I’m a fan of clean, modern design and like the idea that they help teach you how to brush better in addition to having a cool product.
-So when they came out with a new line for kids, I was super curious to see if Quip could help my 4-year-old son learn to brush better on his own.
+I'm a fan of clean, modern design and like the idea that they help encourage dental hygiene by teaching you how to brush better, in addition to having a cool product.
+So when they came out with a new smart electric toothbrush line for kids, I was super curious to see if Quip could help my 4-year-old son learn to brush better on his own.

-This review is for the $25 Kids Starter Set.
+This Quip toothbrush review is for the $25 Kids Starter Set.

 This box was sent to us at no cost for review.
 (Check out the review process post to learn more about how we review boxes.)

-Our Review of Quip’s New Kids Toothbrush + Toothpaste
+Our Quip Review on the New Kids Toothbrush + Toothpaste

-If you’re new to Quip, you should know that while it is battery powered, it doesn’t have a spinning head like other electric toothbrushes.
-Instead, the vibrations are intended to help you know when to move to another side of your mouth and to encourage more gentle brushing and better technique.
+If you're new to Quip, you should know that while it is battery powered, it doesn't have a spinning head like other electric toothbrush heads.
+While the timed sonic vibrations do help with your oral hygiene, they are also intended to help you know when to move to another side of your mouth and to encourage more gentle brushing and better technique.

-As a subscription product, Quip will automatically send you a new brush head and battery ($5) and optionally, toothpaste ($5) every three months.
-Their brush is also guaranteed for the lifetime of your subscription, or one year without a subscription.
-With the introduction of their kids’ line, they now have brushes and options for the whole family.
+As a toothbrush subscription product, Quip will automatically send you a new replacement brush head and aaa battery ($5) and optionally, the Quip toothpaste ($5) every three months.
+Their Quip toothbrush is also guaranteed for the lifetime of your subscription, or one year without a subscription.
+With the introduction of their kids' line, they now have brushes and options for the whole family.

 What's included in the Quip Kids Starter Kit?